surquest/python-grocery-products-scrapper/README.md

 A collection of web scrapers designed to extract grocery product data from major UK retailers.

-Here’s a **cleaned-up and README-friendly version** of your example — formatted clearly, documented, and simplified for readability:

----

 # 🧩 Example: Scrape Ocado Product Data

 ```python